About Emergency Management

 The Montgomery County Office of Emergency Management (MCOEM) is responsible for developing plans and programs that prepare Montgomery County and its communities to effectively prevent, respond to, and recover from catastrophic disasters.

-Now is the Time to Prepare for Spring
+Now is the Time to Prepare for Summer

-After this winter's Polar Vortex and Arctic Blasts, Montgomery County is ready to warm up this Spring!
-However, springtime in Ohio means the potential for tornadoes, thunderstorms, and flooding.
+Summer may mean vacation from school, but that's no reason to take a break from disaster preparedness.
+Summer in Ohio means the potential for tornadoes, thunderstorms, flooding, and extreme heat.
 That's why it is important for everyone in Montgomery County to be prepared.
 Personal preparedness is the single most important step you can take to ensure that you and your family are ready to face whatever disaster may strike next.

 In the aftermath of a disaster your emergency kit and emergency plan should prepare you to take care of yourself and your family for up to three days.
 In a large-scale disaster, emergency responders may be forced to focus on the most critically impacted areas and assistance may not be immediately available.